Meuse–Argonne offensive: Third phase (October 28 – November 11, 1918)

 By October 31, the Americans had advanced 15 km and had cleared the Argonne Forest.
 On their left the French had advanced 30 km, reaching the River Aisne.
 The American forces reorganized into two armies.
 The First, led by General Liggett, moved to the Carignan-Sedan-Mezieres Railroad.
 The Second Army, led by Lieutenant General Robert L. Bullard, was directed to move eastward toward Metz.
 The two U.S. armies faced portions of 31 German divisions during this phase.
 The American troops captured German defenses at Buzancy, allowing French troops to cross the River Aisne, whence they rushed forward, capturing Le Chesne (the Battle of Chesne (Bataille du Chesne)).
 In the final days, the French forces conquered the immediate objective, Sedan and its critical railroad hub (the Advance to the Meuse (Poussée vers la Meuse)), on November 6 and American forces captured surrounding hills.
 On November 11, news of the German armistice put a sudden end to the fighting.
+Over the three phases of the offensive, the Americans had advanced 34 miles.